gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // @internal @deprecated
 export function legacyRecordedDataView(recording: LegacyExecutionRecording): IDataView;

+// Warning: (ae-internal-missing-underscore) The name "NamedDataView" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type NamedDataView = {
+    name: string;
+    dataView: IDataView;
+};

 // Warning: (ae-internal-missing-underscore) The name "recordedBackend" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal